ccvale/cliq/README.md

   - Users will be able to chat with matches if and only if a formal match has occurred ✅

-  - Users will have the ability to block (and report, if this project ever scales) their matches if they feel they have crossed a line, or said something explicit/inappropriate
+  - Users will have the ability to unmatch (and report, if this project ever scales) their matches if they feel they have crossed a line, or said something explicit/inappropriate, instantly blocking them from further communication ✅

-    - They will also be allowed to “un-match” them at any time, instantly removing the ability for them to chat with each other

 - **Swiping - the core functionality**